 Dust Mite Control

-Control of itch at night is challenging, and generally takes significant amount of efforts and multiple facets of garments as well as skin care.
-Dust mite control, is highly effective with mattress encasements as well as weekly washing of sheets and bedding with high temperature settings.
+Control of itch at night is challenging, and generally takes a significant amount of efforts and multiple facets of garments as well as skin care.
+Dust mite control is highly effective with mattress encasements as well as weekly washing of sheets and bedding with high-temperature settings.
 Dust mites are a major sensitizer in pediatric atopic dermatitis, and allergic sensitivity to dust mites is known to be found in more severe cases of atopic dermatitis.

 Skin Barrier Function

-Wet wrap therapy, including the use of specialized garments can significantly improved barrier function at night as well as increase the effectiveness of medications delivered to the skin.
+Wet wrap therapy, including the use of specialized garments, can significantly improve barrier function at night as well as increase the effectiveness of medications delivered to the skin.
 This can decrease the TEWL, improve sleep quality, and accelerate healing.

 Blue light, which is produced by computer and phone screens, will directly inhibit the production of melatonin.
-This significantly decreases sleep quality, and makes in harder to fall asleep.
+This significantly decreases sleep quality and makes it harder to fall asleep.
 Closing down all electronic devices, and television shows at least 60-90 minutes prior to sleep is recommended to reduce exposures to blue light sources.
-There are several downloadable applications that are reported to reduce the levels of blue light produced by device screens, however there have been no studies that show that these are effective in improving quality of sleep.
-Several of my patients of reported success with the use of these applications, but they have not entered normal clinical prescribing.
+There are several downloadable applications that are reported to reduce the levels of blue light produced by device screens, however, there have been no studies that show that these are effective in improving the quality of sleep.
+Several of my patients reported success with the use of these applications, but they have not entered normal clinical prescribing.

 Darkness, directly causes the production release of melatonin.
 An important aspect of sleep hygiene is an adequately dark room, with no light either from the street, computer devices are televisions.
 This is an often overlooked aspect of sleep hygiene, which is extremely important for the normal production of melatonin.